ubco-db/EmbedDB-Desktop/docs/fileInterface.md

 } SD_FILE_INFO;
 ```

 Next, we should create a function to quickly initialize a new file.
-The return of this function is to be put into SBITS with something like `state->dataFile = setupFile("filename.txt")`.
-This data is what will always provided to every function call in the `sbitsFileInterface` as `void *file`.
+The return of this function is to be put into EmbedDB with something like `state->dataFile = setupFile("filename.txt")`.
+This data is what will always provided to every function call in the `embedDBFileInterface` as `void *file`.

 ```c
 void *setupSDFile(char *filename) {